rodriggj/aws_lambda_training/lesson4/readme.md

 - [ ] `Invokation` events can be `synchronous` or `asynchronous` depending on which AWS service fired the event
 - [ ] an `event source` will either have a `push` or a `pull/poll` based event source

 1. Lambda functions are _invoked_ via an event listener.
 The _event Object_ that triggers the invokation can come from several AWS Services, and the AWS Service will determine the contents of the _event payload_.
+We will explore a few of these _event payloads_ in `3.
+Sample Event Objects` section below.

 + In the AWS Console, on the AWS Lambda service page, at the top left-nav, you can see several of the services that can provide an _event invokation_ to the Lambda function.
 These services include: